minagawah/cra-ts-emotion-tailwind-solution/README.md

 but it could easily become messy, so I am using `jest.config.js`.

-**Notice, however, this only works when you are using Enzyme's `shallow` for the test.
+**Notice `jest.config.js` only works if you are testing with Enzyme's `shallow`.
-If you are testing with the actual React component, you need to override the configurations in your `config-overrides.js`.**
+If you want to test with actual React components, then you need to override the configurations in your `config-overrides.js`.**

 #### # `./jest.config.js`